Alicia Ely Yamin

 A.B., Harvard; J.D., Harvard; M.P.H., Harvard School of Public Health

 Areas of Expertise:

-Alicia Yamin is the Program Director of the Health and Human Rights Initiative.
-Prior to joining the O’Neill Institute, Alicia was a Lecturer on Law...Continue Reading
+Alicia Ely Yamin is a Visiting Professor of Law at Georgetown University Law Center and the Program Director of the Health and Human Rights Initiative....Continue Reading

 Yamin is a graduate of Harvard College (summa cum laude), Harvard Law School (cum laude), and the Harvard School of Public Health, where she received both the Samdperil and François-Xavier Bagnoud Awards upon graduation.